ElijaRock/git-guide/README.md

 eli@laptop$
 ```

-Depending on what operating system you are using, this might look a bit different than mine (eg: a `%` symbol for macos).
+Depending on what operating system you are using, this might look a bit different than the example, e.g: a `%` symbol for MacOS.
 You may start typing your commands after the `$`, `%`, `>` or whatever other symbol is present.
 This is the indicator that lets you know the shell has finished executing its previous process and is ready for more input.
-If there is no symbol present then the terminal is currently executing a previous command and is not ready for you to type input.
+If there is no symbol present then the terminal is currently executing a previous command and isn't ready for you to type input.

-I will now be using the `$` delimiter to mark the beginning of a line of input for the rest of this guide.
+I'll now be using the `$` delimiter to mark the beginning of a line of input for the rest of this guide.
 It should appear automatically.
-You will see a `$` after your username and this is where you are meant to start typing your command.
-If you do not see a `$`, then that line is the output of the command.
+You'll see a `$` after your username and this is where you can start typing your command.
+If you don't see a `$`, then that line is the output of the command.
 Don't get confused when you see a slightly different output.
-Ie: mine will say "eli" because that is my username.
-The first command I would like you to type is `pwd`:
+I.e: the example says "eli" because that's my username.
+The first command to type is `pwd`:

 ```
 $ pwd
 /home/eli
 ```

-The second line of this example is not prefixed with a `$` symbol as it is the output of the previous command and is not typed out by the user.
+The second line of this example isn't prefixed with a `$` symbol as it's the output of the previous command and isn't typed out by the user.

 This command **prints** the current **working** **directory**.
 You are basically telling your bash shell to print folder on your computer that you are running commands inside of.

-If you would like to see the folders and files that are inside of your current folder (kind of like a file manager), you can **list** them with `ls`.
+If you would like to see the folders and files that are inside of your current folder, you can **list** them with `ls`.

 ```
 $ ls